 Which Should You Choose?

-When it comes to making the decision of which type of headphones to get, there are several questions you should ask yourself:
+When it comes to choosing which type of headphones to get, there are several questions you should ask yourself:

-If you play a lot of multiplayer games and like the convenience of having a built-in microphone, then a gaming headset is obviously the best choice for you.
-They are easy to use and much easier to carry around than separate headphones and microphone.
+If you play a lot of multiplayer games and like the convenience of having a built-in microphone, then a gaming headset is the best choice for you.
+They are easy to use and much easier to carry around than separate headphones and microphones.

-On the other hand, if you prefer single-player and only play multiplayer occasionally or very rarely, you could get better sound out of a set of headphones while having a dedicated microphone for multiplayer communication.
+On the other hand, if you prefer single-player and play multiplayer occasionally or rarely, you could get a better sound out of a set of headphones while having a dedicated microphone for multiplayer communication.

-If you intend to use the headphones not only for gaming but also for listening to music on your phone or for other types of multimedia, then you are bound to appreciate the smaller frame and foldability of mainstream headphones.
-On top of that, they tend to have a more inconspicuous design which makes them ideal for use in public.
+If you intend to use the headphones in many ways, then you will appreciate the smaller frame and foldability of mainstream headphones.
+On top of that, they tend to have a lower-profile design, which makes them ideal for use in public.

-And that would be all you need to know before deciding on which type of headphones to buy.
+This is all you need to know before choosing which type of headphones to buy.
 To sum up:

 - Get a gaming headset if you play a lot of multiplayer games and intend to use it solely for gaming.

-- Get mainstream headphones if you want the best audio quality for your money and/or want to use it for things other than gaming.
+- Get mainstream headphones if you want the best audio quality for your money and/or want to use them for things other than gaming.

-- Get studio headphones only if you intend to do audio editing.
+- Get studio headphones if you intend to do audio editing.